Isolated but not immune: Pandemic reaches Lake of the Woods County

 State orders have left many businesses stressed about their future, while local officials even closed fishing access to deter visitors this spring.

-Lynn Furbish, who owns the Enchanted Cottage shop and cafe in downtown Baudette and was relieved the see masks mandated statewide, said the virus quickly became “extremely political” in the county, which Donald Trump carried with 69% of the vote in 2016.
+Lynn Furbish, who owns the Enchanted Cottage shop and cafe in downtown Baudette and was relieved to see masks mandated statewide, said the virus quickly became “extremely political” in the county, which President Donald Trump carried with 69% of the vote in 2016.

 “Up until we just got a case, there was a share of people who still thought it was a hoax,” Furbish said.
 “We’re always the last to get anything.
 The fact it took as long as it did didn’t surprise me.”